 Camilla Winter AB is an Educational Consultancy Organisation founded in April 2022 in Borås, Region Västra Götaland (Sweden).
 Camilla Winter AB aims to provide counselling and support, EU training courses and workshops.

 The founder, Camilla Winter has many years of experience as an International Coordinator on a municipal and sub-regional level.
 Furthermore, she is an external expert for the Swedish NA for Erasmus+.
-In her capacity, she is an external evaluator, a member of the National Erasmus+ VET team (former ECVET team) and an EPALE Ambassador.
+In her capacity, she is an external evaluator, a member of the National Erasmus+ VET team (former ECVET team).
 What’s more, Ms Winter has been cooperating with EARLALL since 2018 and she has been a key advisor to design our network activities and vision.

 Camilla Winter AB is a consultancy based in Borås, Region Västra Götaland, Sweden.
 Their priorities for lifelong learning include capacity building concerning a lack of skills and knowledge; knowledge about Erasmus+; skills in writing a competitive proposal; knowledge about European tools like the EQF, SELFIE, e-twinning, EPALE etc.